Simulating Pitch Angle Scattering Using An Explicitly Solvable Energy Conserving Algorithm: Introduction

 In this work, we present an energy conserving numerical scheme that explicitly advances the Langevin equation for pitch angle scatting.
 The energy conserving property is realized using the Cayley transform, which has been long adopted in deterministic differential equations to represent rotations, such as in the well-known Boris algorithm \cite{boris1970relativistic,qin2013boris} and other high-order volume-preserving algorithms \cite{he2015volume,he2016high,he2016higher}.
 We show that the new algorithm is of global strong order $1/2$, similar to the classic Euler-Maruyama scheme, while particle energies are exactly conserved independent of time steps.
 We then benchmark the performance of the algorithm against an analytically solvable Fokker-Planck equation for the Lorentzian plasma, and demonstrate its excellent long time accuracy in both the calculated transport coefficients and the particle distribution functions.
 This is particularly important when the total time of the simulation exceeds a few collision times, as is the case with time-dependent simulations of a fusion plasma discharge.

 Although we focus on the Lorentz operator to highlight the structure-preserving properties, the new algorithm is in principle generalizable to non-energy conserving collisions.
-It is specifically applicable to particle-based simulations, and can be considered a complementary approach to directly solving the Fokker-Planck equations.
+It is specifically applicable to particle-based simulations, and can be considered a complementary approach to directly solving the Fokker-Planck equations when a lighter weight calculation is desired.
 We note in passing that structure-preserving algorithms can also be applied to solve the Fokker-Planck equation, such as the recently proposed metriplectic methods for the Landau collision operators \cite{Kraus2017,hirvijoki2018}.
+These methods are excellent candidates for solving Fokker-Planck equations directly, and have distinct advantages when dealing with nonlinear systems.

 The paper is organized as follows.
 Section~\ref{sec:Langevin} provides a brief review on the connections between the Fokker-Planck and the Langevin equations, and then derives the Langevin equation for pitch angle scattering.
 Section~\ref{sec:numerics} presents the explicitly solvable algorithm and studies its convergence behaviors.
 Section~\ref{sec:beam} introduces the benchmark problem on beam diffusion and shows the corresponding numerical results.